dirigiblelabs/curriculum-2017/VladimirMutafov/Documentation/README.md

 ## Dirigible Web IDE Basics Guide

 ### Prerequisites
-You must have the Dirigible IDE loaded in your web browser in order to follow the steps in this guide.
+You need to have the Dirigible IDE loaded in your web browser in order to follow the steps in this guide.

 ### Guide Steps
 1. [Create a simple Dirigible Project](create_project.md)